jflanigan/jamr/README.md

     ./cmd.stage2-weights

-(Search for 'Performance on Dev' in `stage2-weights.err` for early stopping)
+Search for 'Performance on Dev' in `stage2-weights.err` for early stopping.

 ##3.
 Evaluating